CAPA: Continuous-Aperture Arrays for Revolutionizing 6G Wireless Communications: Performance Analysis of CAPAs

 \subsubsection{Single-User Channel Capacity}

 This section analyzes the capacity of single-user channels between two CAPAs.
-Recall that the channel capacity of a single-user, constant channel is defined as the maximum mutual information between the channel's input and output.
 For SPDA-based systems, the MIMO channel is represented as a matrix that can be decomposed into parallel, non-interfering single-input single-output sub-channels using singular value decomposition (SVD).
 These sub-channels enable optimal power allocation through a water-filling strategy to achieve the channel capacity.

 Characterizing the single-user capacity of CAPAs is particularly challenging due to the continuous nature of their spatial responses, which are modeled by an \emph{integral operator} rather than a discrete matrix.
-In physically realistic channels with finite and disjoint transmission and reception CAPAs, the spatial response operator (radiation operator) is analytic and square-integrable, ensuring that bounded transmit currents produce bounded received fields.
+In physically realistic CAPA-based channels, the spatial response operator (radiation operator) is analytic and square-integrable.
 This compactness allows the operator to be represented using a complete orthogonal basis set for both transmit currents and received fields.
 Through \emph{Hilbert-Schmidt decomposition (or SVD)}, the operator can be expressed as a weighted sum-product of these bases.

 Once the operator's SVD is determined, power allocation can be carried out by a water-filling approach to achieve the CAPA capacity.
 However, deriving the SVD for a general radiation operator is mathematically demanding and is feasible only for specific cases, such as line-of-sight (LoS) far-field channels.
 For more general scenarios, determining the SVD requires solving a Fredholm integral equation of the second kind.
 This problem is often addressed by approximating the operator's kernel as a degenerate kernel, which reduces the task to solving a system of linear equations.
-Fourier series expansions are commonly used to approximate the kernel, enabling practical computation of the CAPA capacity.
+Fourier series expansions are commonly used to approximate the kernel.

 Another critical property of compact operators is their ``almost'' finite-dimensional nature.
 Their singular values are countably infinite and exhibit a step-like pattern: remaining constant initially before rapidly declining to zero.
 The index of the singular value at this transition defines the number of effective DoFs (EDoFs).
 This property allows the degenerate kernel approximation to be limited to a finite number of terms corresponding to the EDoFs. {\figurename} {\ref{figSectionIV_Figure_1a}} illustrates the single-user capacity achieved by CAPAs, which is computed using a finite Fourier series expansion to approximate the radiation operator.
 The results show that CAPAs can achieve a higher capacity than SPDAs.